KodaFramework/Gem/README.markdown

   @author = params[:author]
   @post = params[:post]
   @title = "Welcome to KodaCMS"
-  show :myview
+  show :mytemplate
 end
 ```

-variables prefixed with the '@' sign will be available to your views.
+variables prefixed with the '@' sign will be available to your templates.

 and do...